Brown Sugar Honey Apple Pie

 Baker's Tips

 • Make sure to use cold butter for your pie crust.
-If you are new to making pie crust, then make sure to read my article All Butter Pie Crust, where you’ll find lots of tips and tricks for making the best buttery and flaky pie crust!
+If you are new to making pie crust, then make sure to read post How to Make Pie Crust in a Mixer where you’ll find lots of tips and tricks for making the best buttery and flaky pie crust!

 • I always leave the skins on my apples, but you are welcome to peel them if you want.
 Either way, the pie will be delicious!

-• I lattice the top of this pie, but if you want to do a traditional top, you can skip the lattice step and just top the pie with the top crust too!
+• I lattice the top of this pie, but if you want to do a traditional top, you can skip the lattice step and just top the pie with the top crust too (be sure to make 4 vent holes)!
 If you want to learn how to lattice a pie with even more detailed instructions, then check out my article How to Lattice a Pie Crust!
 This has step by step tutorial with photos and a video to teach you how to lattice a pie crust.

 • I use my favorite pie wash, which is just one part honey and one part water.
 This is an insanely delicious way to top your pie and it’s naturally eggless!
 If you want to do a traditional egg wash, you can do that as well.
-You could also top this pie with heavy whipping cream too.
+Alternatively, you could also top this pie with heavy whipping cream too as another eggless option.

 • I top this pie with turbinado sugar as it gives it a beautiful texture.
 This is also optional, so if you don’t have this sugar, you can totally skip it.